hencou/shelly_gen4_matter_module/STOCK_GPIO.md

 | Shelly Mini 1PM Gen4 | `Mini1PMG4` | 2.0.0 |
 | Shelly 2PM Gen4 | `S2PMG4` | 2.0.0 |

-The Zigbee variants (`...ZB`) are separate builds for the same hardware and were deliberately not analysed.

-Each `<model>.bin` is an ESP-IDF application image; its segments were split out and disassembled (RISC-V, ESP32-C6).
-Pins were not read off raw constants — every value below was taken from the argument registers at a call site whose target is identified by the log/assert strings it references, so the *meaning* of each argument is established, not guessed:

-- the input peripheral constructor (`shelly_input_peripheral`),
-- the output peripheral constructor (`shelly_output_peripheral.hpp`, `"init"`),
-- the status-LED constructor (referencing the component name `sys_led`),
-- the BL0942 UART setup (`shos_bl0942_uart.c`, `"Can't configure UART%d"`),
-- the Add-on pin struct consumed by the RMT duty-cycle reader, the input peripheral and the OneWire/DHT22 driver (`shelly_dht22.cpp`).

-The 1 Gen4 result is the control: it reproduces exactly the pins that are confirmed on real hardware here (relay 5, switch 10, button 4, LED 15, Add-on digital 18, 1-Wire 16/9, analog 17).
-That is what makes the same extraction trustworthy for the models we cannot test.

 ## Result